Find your care

-A multimodal therapeutic program starts during the inpatient stay and continues during partial hospitalization.
+A multimodal therapeutic program starts during the inpatient stay and on occasion patients step down to partial hospitalization for continued treatment.

 With a high staff-to-patient ratio, the therapeutic program is comprehensive and intense.
 Staff from each discipline, including psychiatry and psychology, social work, nursing, occupational therapy, and recreation therapy, all have expertise in the treatment of patients with eating disorders and contribute to the development of treatment goals and interventions for each patient.